DNB Arena (Stavanger)

-DNB Arena is an indoor ice hockey rink in Stavanger, Norway, and home to the Fjordkraftligaen side Stavanger Oilers.
+DNB Arena is an indoor ice hockey rink in Stavanger, Norway, and home to the EHL team Stavanger Oilers.
 Opened ahead of the 2012–13 season, the arena has a capacity for 4,500 spectators during ice hockey matches and 6,000 during concerts, including 36 executive boxes.
 The rink is unusual for Norway in that it has the National Hockey League rink size.
 The 16500 m2 building is designed by Arkitektkontoret Jobb and is named for DNB, a Norwegian banking group.

 Plans for a new venue to replace the aging Stavanger Ishall were first articulated by club-owner Tore Christiansen in 2006.
 Construction started in May 2011, with Kruse Smith as the main contractor.
 Construction cost 210 million Norwegian krone (NOK).
 The venue is owned by the Oilers' investment company, which receives a combined 9 million per year from DNB and the municipality.
-The arena hosted group stages of 2012–13 IIHF Continental Cup and 2013 IIHF Women's World Championship Division I.
+The arena hosted group stages of 2012–13 IIHF Continental Cup and 2013 IIHF Women's World Championship Division I. It's currently hosting the 2023 World Women's Handball Championship.